5 Major Signs You Are Spiritually Dehydrated

 “Blessed is the man Who walks not in the counsel of the ungodly, Nor stands in the path of sinners, Nor sits in the seat of the scornful.”

-Often times when we are being lead by our flesh (our desires) and not the spirit of God within us.
-We will begin to seek validation from those who are not in the will of God, causing us to avoid wise counsel because we know it will not satisfy our desire to do what we know is against the Word of God.
+Often times when we are being lead by our flesh (our desires) and not the spirit of God within us, we will begin to seek validation from those who are not in the will of God.
+This causes us to avoid wise counsel because we know it will not satisfy our desire to do what we know is against the Word of God.

 When we start to notice the dryness in our spiritual life, we must look to God to replenish us.
 God placed the power in us to live again.